-Methods of Inquiry in Architectural Research: Read Less [-] ARCH 298 Special Group Study 1 - 4 Units Terms offered: Fall 2018, Spring 2018, Fall 2016 Special group studies on topics to be introduced by instructor or students.
+Methods of Inquiry in Architectural Research: Read Less [-] ARCH 290 Dissertation Writing Seminar in Architectural History, Theory, and Society 4 Units Terms offered: Not yet offered Post-candidacy research and writing seminar focused on dissertation completion Dissertation Writing Seminar in Architectural History, Theory, and Society: Read More [+] Rules & Requirements Prerequisites: Advancement to candidacy or instructor permission Repeat rules: Course may be repeated for credit with advisor consent.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Dissertation Writing Seminar in Architectural History, Theory, and Society: Read Less [-] ARCH 298 Special Group Study 1 - 4 Units Terms offered: Fall 2018, Spring 2018, Fall 2016 Special group studies on topics to be introduced by instructor or students.
 Special Group Study: Read More [+] Rules & Requirements Credit Restrictions: May be repeated for credit up to unit limitation.
 Repeat rules: Course may be repeated for credit up to a total of 4 units.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer: 8 weeks - 8-32 hours of independent study per week Additional Details Subject/Course Level: Architecture/Graduate Grading: The grading option will be decided by the instructor when the class is offered.